 BEP 110 Introduction to Learning Strategies and Skills (3 Credit Hours)

 BEP 110 provides students with a theoretical and practical understanding of the importance and use of specific learning strategies.
 This course will also engage students in reflective decision making and critical evaluation of their learning process.
 BEP 110 is recommended for UA students who may have experienced difficulty in adjusting to the demands and study requirements of university-level academics.
 This course is also recommended for beginning students whose prior educational experiences may not have adequately prepared them for the rigors of university coursework.
-BEP 110 is a collaborative effort involving the College of Education, The Center for Academic Success, the Career Center and the University Libraries.
+BEP 110 is a collaborative effort involving the College of Education, the Career Center and the University Libraries.
 Students taking the course receive instruction in library skills as well as career exploration.

 NEW 122 Academic Potential (2 Credit Hours)